rossbgrafana/install-grafana-agent-macOS/install-agent-steps.md

 2. This was a very very long install, over 12 minutes and dozens of updated packages, this will break any lab for change-management-controlled systems.

+## Lab Summary

+This lab is designed to walk the user through the process of setting up a macOS system to run the Grafana Agent, sending typical metrics to a free Grafana Cloud account via the macOS integration for Grafana Cloud.

+When you finish this lab, you'll have:
+ - Installed the Grafana Agent in static mode
+ - Configured the Grafana Agent via the config.yml file
+ - Setup the macOS integration on your Grafana Cloud stack
+ - Made Configuration Selections
+ - Tested the connection between the system and Grafana Cloud
+ - Know how to view the pre-configured dashboards, alerts, and recording rules

 # Lab Steps

 ## Installing the Grafana Agent static mode